-- That in a terraced or semidetached property it is no deeper than 3.5m52 from the rear elevation of the original dwelling. - That in a detached dwelling, it • is no deeper than 45° (in plan) as measured from the centre of the nearest ground floor window on the neighbouring property or 3.5m from the rear elevation of the original dwelling, whichever is greater.
+- That in a terraced or semidetached property it is no deeper than 3.5m52 from the rear elevation of the original dwelling. - That in a detached dwelling, it is no deeper than 45° (in plan) as measured from the centre of the window of the nearest habitable room in the neighbouring property or 3.5m from the rear elevation of the original dwelling, whichever is greater.
 In semi-detached dwellings, where there is sufficient separation from neighbouring boundaries the 45° rule can be applied to achieve a deeper footprint than 3.5m (Refer to Figure 4.11b).

-Figure 4.11a: An extension to a terraced house that is no more than 3.5m deep
+Figure 4.11a: An extension to a terraced house that is no more than 3.5m deep.